 7.2.2.1.
-The ratio of total hours passed to total hours enrolled must be 2/3 or more.
-Total credits passed will include courses for which a student received a grade of "A," "B," "C," "D," or "CR".
-The total credits enrolled will include all courses in which a student began enrollment.
+The ratio of total hours passed to total hours enrolled attempted must be 2/3 or more.
+Total credits hours passed will include courses for which a student received a grade of "A," "B," "C," "D," "S," or "CR," or other passing grade..".
+The total credits enrolled hours attempted will include all courses in which a student began enrollment.
 These will include all courses in which a student passed, failed, received an incomplete grade, withdrew, audited, repeated and non-credit remedial hours.
 This total may differ from the number of hours attempted as recorded by the Registrar's Office and will be calculated from the student's billing hours.
+The total hours attempted will include all courses in which a student passed, failed, received an incomplete grade, withdrew, or repeated, and non-credit remedial hours.